 Technical Requirements: What Your System Must Support

-Jordan’s e-invoicing mandate is built on internationally recognised standards, but the ISTD has defined specific implementation requirements that go beyond generic XML invoicing.
+Jordan’s e-Invoicing mandate is built on internationally recognised standards, but the ISTD has defined specific implementation requirements that go beyond generic XML invoicing.

 Any solution that is compliant, whether it be developed internally or provided by a partner fintech firm that is certified, needs to fulfil all the following conditions.